Abdulkadir Ubeydullah: Early life

-Exile

 He was exiled in 1881 after his father's unsuccessful rebellion against the Ottoman state.
 For some time there is little known about Abdulkadir, but in 1895 he is mentioned a member of the Committee for Union and Progress (CUP) in Constantinople.
 But then he was implicated in a plot to overthrow Sultan Abdul Hamid II, following which he was sent into exile to Mecca in 1896.
 From Mecca he traveled on the Beirut, but stayed in contact with politicians of the CUP.
 Enver Pasha asked for his collaboration in compelling the Kurdish tribes into acknowledging CUPs authority after the revolution of the Young Turks in 1908.
 It was a demand to which he agreed to.

-Return to Ottoman capital
+Return to the Ottoman capital

 He was a member of the Senate of the Ottoman Empire from 1910 to 1920 and then briefly President of the Ottoman Council of State.
 With the membership in the parliament his career in the Ottoman bureaucracy began, and after the World War I he presided over the sub-committee in the parliament.